 We began a produce farm in the late 1970’s, and a creamery in 2002.
-We have always been biodynamic and organic and certified since the certification process began.
-However, in 2006, the produce business dropped national certification in favor of membership in the Montana Sustainable Growers’ Union (MSGU), our local farm extension, education and verification group.
+We have always been organic and certified since the certification process began.
+In 2006, the produce business was a founding member of the Montana Sustainable Growers’ Union (MSGU), our local farm extension, education and verification group.

 We receive very little rainfall, but generally have ample irrigation water from surface snowmelt running into our pond.
 The pond also provides welcome summer dips and winter hockey ice.

-To maintain soil health and fertility, we employ many strategies including biodynamic field sprays and compost preparations.
+To maintain soil health and fertility, we employ many regenerative organic strategies.
 We use our own farm’s and neighbor farm’s manure to make compost for the fields.
-We rotate crops, cover crop (winter rye and Austrian winter peas) for a green manure plowdown, mulch, and rotate fields (afer about five years in vegetables, the field goes to hay for about five years).
+We rotate crops, cover crop (winter rye and Austrian winter peas) for a green manure plowdown, mulch, and rotate fields (after about five years in vegetables, the field goes to hay for about five years).
 We use row covers for season extension and shade cloth when necessary to improve germination.

 Pest management strategies vary from crop to crop.
 Pest problems are usually minimal.
 Row covers prevent flea beetle damage, Bt (bacillus thuringensis) eliminates cabbage loopers, chickens eat grasshoppers and children pick potato beetles.
 These are our most common pests and cures.
 Preventing pest outbreaks by maintaining soil health– and therefore plant health– seems the best approach.